pirosl/Android_FriendlyChat/README.md

 # Firebase Codelab: FriendlyChat

 This is the source code for the Firebase FriendlyChat codelab.
-It includes start and end versions of the code for Android,.
-To get started open the codelab instructions:
+It includes own dev starting from start code as well as end versions of the code for Android,.

+Please see codelab instructions:

  - [Firebase Android Codelab](https://codelabs.developers.google.com/codelabs/firebase-android/).